OneTrueGnu/The-Mountain/Guidelines.md

 every C programmer is familiar with.

-Generally, a given error value should only be returned by one code path, so that the value can be used to better understand what went wrong when debugging.
+Generally, a given error value should only be returned by one code path, so that the value can be used to better understand what went wrong, to help with debugging.